How Is Diatomaceous Earth Made

 Q: Is diatomaceous earth safe for humans and pets?

 A: Food-grade diatomaceous earth is generally considered safe for human and pet consumption in small amounts.
-However, it is important to use the food-grade variety and follow recommended dosage guidelines.
+That said, it is important to use the food-grade variety and follow recommended dosage guidelines.
 Inhaling diatomaceous earth dust can irritate the lungs, so it's best to wear a mask when handling it.

 Q: How does diatomaceous earth kill insects?